HeveraletLaidCenx/inochi2d-docs/docs/source/creator/video-export/ffmpeg.rst

 System-wide with Chocolatey
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have `Chocolatey <https://docs.chocolatey.org/en-us/choco/setup>`__ installed you can install ffmpeg system wide with it.
+If you have `Chocolatey <https://docs.chocolatey.org/en-us/choco/setup>`__ installed you can install ffmpeg system-wide with it.

 .. code-block::
     :linenos: